-Boiler nameplates provide crucial information to for operators and inspectors servicing boilers.
+Boiler nameplates provide the insights needed to keep facilities safe.
+They provide crucial information for operators and inspectors servicing boilers.

 Boilers are subject to a fair amount of scrutiny from regulators.
 Industry-wide authorities have developed agreed upon standards.
 While there are widespread guidelines, each state sets forth their own legislation as well.
 Make sure your boilers match up with all pertinent requirements.